alanwilter/GenEditID/planning.md

 ## problems to solve
 - [x] in plot_typeofvariants.py and plot_distances.py, weird result: for guide STAT3.1 I get a -91 indel_length with haplotypecaller, but according to the excel file that should be STAT3.3 instead (sample GE-P1B5-C).
 - [x] is presence of offtargets considered in calculation of zygosities?
+- [ ] revise queries, filtering by project might not be working correctly (we can use sample names as tracking system)
 - [ ] very large indels detected (90 bp!)
 - [ ] issue with *shiny app*: position_dodge messes up hover event data (Ruben is on it, raised issue at github plot.ly)
 - CHANDU (1) [x] haplotypecaller is giving two merged values for the same sample onto one row separated by comma